kommuna/vicky/README.md

 ```

 ##Jira to Slack mapping
-Vicky allow to configure mapping of JIRA projects to Slack channels.
-E.g. to send all tickets of project FOO to Slack
+Vicky allows to configure mapping of JIRA projects to Slack channels.
+This configuration is done in the `/etc/vicky/config.php` file.
-channel #bar:

-(/etc/vicky/config.php):
+For example: to send all tickets of project FOO to Slack channel #bar you need to do:

 ```
 <?php
 return [
+   ...
-   /* Mapping Jira projects to Slack channels */ 'jiraToSlackMapping' => [
+   'jiraToSlackMapping' => [
-       /* Send tickets by Jira project 'FOO' to Slack channel '#bar' */ 'FOO' => '#bar'
+       'FOO' => '#bar'
    ]
+   ...
 ];
 ```

-To configure default channel use follow config:
+If you want to disable all notifications for a project just set its mapping key to false instead of a slack channel name:

 ```
 <?php
 return [
-   /* Mapping Jira projects to Slack channels */ 'jiraToSlackMapping' => [
+   'jiraToSlackMapping' => [
-       /* Send notifications by tickets by Jira project 'FOO' to Slack channel '#bar' */ 'FOO' => '#bar',
-       /* Send notifications by other Jira projects to Slack channel '#channelName'*/ '*' => '#channelName'
+       'FOO' => '#foo',
+       'BAR' => false,
    ]
 ];
 ```

-To disable notifications for project set value by project key to `false`:
+You can also configure a backup channel where all the messages from projects that aren't mapped in Slack would go:

 ```
 <?php
 return [
-   /* Mapping Jira projects to Slack channels */ 'jiraToSlackMapping' => [
+   'jiraToSlackMapping' => [
-       /* Send notifications by tickets by Jira project 'FOO' to Slack channel '#bar' */ 'FOO' => '#bar',
-       /* Don't send notifications by tickets by Jira project 'DUMP' to Slack */ 'DUMB' => false
-       /* Send notifications by other Jira projects to Slack channel '#channelName'*/ '*' => '#channelName'
+       'FOO' => '#foo',
+       'BAR' => false,
+       '*' => '#'
    ]
 ];
 ```

-To disable notifications for *other* projects set value by '*' key to `false`:
+To disable notifications for all unmapped projects set the '*' mapping key to `false`:

 ```
 <?php
 return [
-   /* Mapping Jira projects to Slack channels */ 'jiraToSlackMapping' => [
+   'jiraToSlackMapping' => [
-       /* Send notifications by tickets by Jira project 'FOO' to Slack channel '#bar' */ 'FOO' => '#bar',
+       'FOO' => '#bar',
-       /* Don't send notifications by tickets by Jira project 'DUMP' to Slack */ 'DUMB' => false
+       'DUMP' => false
-       /* Don't send notifications by other Jira projects to Slack */ '*' => false
+       '*' => false
    ]
 ];
 ```

-If project does not have mapping settings and default channel not configured, messages will not send.
+Please note that if a project doesn't have any mapping settings and the default channel is not configured, messages will not be sent.

+Important note:
-Also, to send messages bot must be invited to the channel.
+>The bot must be invited to the channel in order to be able to send messages to it.

 ## Events

-Currently there's support for the following events:
+Currently the following default events are set in the index.php file:

 - Issue created:
         - If the issue is a blocker a message is sent in the project's channel